bdg221/qosf_task/README.md

 [task1.ipynb](./task1.ipynb)

 ## Step 5 - Clean Parameters (to fractions of pi)
 Most "standard" angles that are used with the U3 gate tend to be fractions of pi.
-Therefore, the [fractions.Fraction() method](https://docs.python.org/3/library/fractions.html) was used to find cleaner parameter values.
-These values were then tested a final time to verify equivalency.
+Therefore, the [fractions.Fraction() method](https://docs.python.org/3/library/fractions.html) was used to find more easily readable parameter values.

 [task1.ipynb](./task1.ipynb)

 # Conclusion
 ## First Attempt
-In the final steps, I created [task1.ipynb](./task1.ipynb) that calls the optimization functions and show the results.
-The trace overlap (matrix fidelity) cost function worked well with `minimize` to provide the following answer:
+In the final steps, I created [task1.ipynb](./task1.ipynb) that calls the optimization functions and shows the results.
+The trace overlap (unitary matrix fidelity) cost function worked well with `minimize` to provide the following answer:
 Angles successfully found with trace_overlap_cost in 26.460007905960083 seconds!
 U3(-1/2 pi, -pi, 0)
 U3(0, -1/4 pi, 0)